Frequently Asked Questions About Applying

 A completed FAFSA is required to apply for the Ford Scholars, Ford Opportunity, or Ford ReStart Programs.
 You are not required to complete a FAFSA to apply for the Ford Sons & Daughters Program, but you may wish to do so for other financial aid opportunities.
 Access the FAFSA at www.fafsa.gov.

-You may write, call, e-mail, or fax with questions:
+You may write, call, or e-mail with questions:

 The Ford Family Foundation Scholarship Office